-GGS established an early tradition of recognizing significant achievement and contributions to the field of aging.
+GGS established an early tradition of recognizing significant achievements and contributions to the field of aging.
 Since 1966, the Annual Meeting and Conference has included an Awards Ceremony as a particular highlight.
 During the first years, awards were given in a variety of categories – Individual, Professional, Distinguished Service, and area of service.
-With the passage of time, the number and type of awards has become more established.
+With the passage of time, the number and type of awards have become more established.
 Several awards have been named for individuals who have been significant to the Georgia Gerontology Society and to gerontology in the state of Georgia – John Tyler Mauldin, Elsie Alvis, Louis Newmark, Marietta Suhart, Dan Hickman, David L. Levine, and Kay Hind.

 You must be a GGS member to submit a nomination, but you may recognize anyone in Georgia whom you feel is deserving of a pat on the back.
-Consider dedicated staff and volunteers, committed advocates, or that supportive local legislator.
+Consider dedicated staff and volunteers, committed advocates, or supportive local legislator.

 The Elsie Alvis Award is given to the outstanding professional in gerontology with a minimum of 15 years of service.
 The Award was first given in 1970 as a Professional Award and was named in honor of Elsie Alvis in 1980.
 This designation honors an early GGS member who received the Individual Award in 1966, the first year Awards were made.
 She served as the Director of the Governor’s Commission on Aging, later the State Commission on Aging, beginning in 1960.
-She served well past the age of 70 and directed statewide study to develop Georgia’s Story of Her Aging, published as the official Georgia report to the 1961 White House Conference on Aging.
+She served well past the age of 70 and directed statewide study to develop Georgia’s Story of Her Aging, published as the official Georgia report to the 1961 White House Conference on Aging

 The John Tyler Mauldin Award is given to an older individual in Georgia who exemplifies a positive role model of outstanding Achievement in the field of Aging.
 First given to Dr. Mauldin in 1967 as the First Annual Outstanding Achievement Award, it was named for the first recipient the next year.
 Dr. Mauldin, a prominent Atlanta surgeon and also an early GGS activist, was appointed in 1959 to Chair the newly established Governor’s Commission on Aging, later the State Commission.
 He directed the planning of Georgia’s participation in the 1961 White House Conference on Aging.